frc7787/frc7787/README.md

 ## Special "Thank You"
-This are snippets of code that we have used throught the entire website Using WebP Images by CSS-Tricks [https://css-tricks.com/using-webp-images/](https://css-tricks.com/using-webp-images/)
+This are snippets of code that we have used throught the entire website
+- Using WebP Images by CSS-Tricks [https://css-tricks.com/using-webp-images/](https://css-tricks.com/using-webp-images/)
+- Apply CSS to the <picture> element picture by [Fox](https://stackoverflow.com/users/4466232/fox) [https://stackoverflow.com/a/28009964](https://stackoverflow.com/a/28009964)